zanedurante/video_understanding/SETUP.md

 Paste at the bottom of the file: `*/5 * * * * /home/durante/code/video_understanding/sync_wandb.sh`

 ### final step: run pytest in the video_understanding directory.
 This will run all tests to make sure you are setup correctly.
-Warnings are ok
+Warnings are ok -- should take about 3-5 mins to run
 `pytest`